psrearick/pm-reports/Docs/Reference Page.md

 2. **Load staging:** Adjust Entry Controls (dates, optional property, show deleted) then choose **Reports → Load Staging Data**.
 3. **Edit:** Update rows in **Entry & Edit**.
 Add new transactions at the bottom (leave Transaction ID blank).
 Mark `Delete Permanently` for hard deletes.
 4. **Save:** Run **Reports → Save Staging Data** to push changes back into **Transactions**.
-5. **Generate report:** Set the report label and (optional) admin fee override, then run **Reports → Generate Report**.
+5. **Generate report:** Set the report label, then run **Reports → Generate Report**.
 Review the new spreadsheet that appears in the Reports folder.
 6. **Export PDFs:** When final, run **Reports → Export Report** to create PDFs in the Exports folder (leave the prompt blank to export the most recent report).

 ## Menu Cheat Sheet